Tuesday, July 7, 2009

 Nestle all your onions and carrots into the dish and set the cabbage on top of that.
 Give it all a good dousing in olive oil and sprinkle with salt and pepper and the chili flakes.
 Pour in the quarter cup of chicken stock (or water).
 You need that much stock/water per baking dish, by the way.
 I had some homemade stock on hand for today, but when I don't I use chicken soup base, which you just mix with water.
 It's a lot more conveinent than buying the boxed stuff.

 After an hour, flip everything over.
 Try and keep them together, but a little messiness will ensue no matter how hard you try.
 Back into the oven for another hour, then take the foil off and blast it all under the broiler until you start getting some good browning in spots.
-You, my friend, have not only passed your boards, you've made braised cabbage.
-Enjoy, and I'll see you Monday on the front row.

 Wednesday, October 29, 2008